Data Analytics Outsourcing: India vs US Comparison 2026 — Cost, Talent & AI

 • US: Around $93,067 per year (Glassdoor, March 2026 data), with typical ranges from $72,000 to $122,000.

-What is the best outsourcing model for data analytics in 2026?
+What is the Best Data Analytics Outsourcing Model for Enterprises in 2026?

 The hybrid model wins for most enterprises: US teams provide strategic oversight and client-facing work, while an Indian partner handles scalable delivery and operations.
 This balances cost, quality, innovation, and control.